Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: RDM, vortex strings and BPS fractality in SQCD.

-The unusual point is that the effective chemical potential $r$, the twist $\theta$ and the parameter of $\Omega$-deformation $\omega$ are related.
+The unusual point is that the effective chemical potential $x$, the twist $\theta$ and the parameter of $\Omega$-deformation $\omega$ are related.

-Generically Planck constant in the XXX spin chain, the parameter of $\Omega$-deformation, and the chemical potential are independent parameters.
+Generically, Planck constant in the XXX spin chain, the parameter of $\Omega$-deformation, and the chemical potential are independent parameters.
 However, in the RDM case $\Omega$-deformation appears to be an emerging phenomenon of the combined effect of the chemical potential and the $\theta$-term.

-Using the identity of the BA equations, we can immediately suggest the family of Efimov-like scales at the strong coupling point in the large $N_c$ limit of SQCD.
-For simplicity, assume that the masses are equidistant $m_{i+1}-m_i= \delta$.
-Then using the solution of the cyclic RG equation for RDM we can write for 4D SQCD the following tower of states.

-The higher Efimov states are sensitive to the four-dimensional $\theta$ parameter and therefore involve the non-perturbative instanton contributions.
-Since the $\theta_{4d}=\pi$ point is usually assumed to be the point of spontaneous CP symmetry breaking, we observe that approaching this point in dense matter is nonanalytic.
-Remark that the large N limit implies the possible use of the holographic picture to uncover the non-perturbative contributions.
-The tower of Efimov states and Miransky scaling have been observed in holographic QCD in the Veneziano limit in \cite{kutasov2012conformal, alho2014holographic}.
-However, in these papers, the effect of the $\theta$ term has not been considered.

-The BA equation for $M=1$ in $N_C=2$ $N_F=4$ was investigated in \cite{ievlev2020string} at $r=0$, therefore the chemical potential and the effective Planck constant are absent.
-In this case, the semilocal string formulated in the SQCD context in \cite{shifman2006non} was considered at the self-dual $\tau_2=0$ strong coupling point.
-It was argued that this point provided that $m_i=\tilde{m}_i$ corresponds to the origin of the non-perturbative Higgs branch in the ${\cal N}=(2,2)$ $\sigma$-model.
-Upon deviation from the self-dual point, there are two vacua and kinks interpolating between them, which are identified as confined monopoles on the semilocal vortex string \cite{shifman2006non}.

-Moreover, the deformation of the self-dual point by the complex modulus was identified as the baryonic state with $Q_B=2$ built from a closed semilocal vortex string populated by four confined monopoles.
-This baryonic state is massless at the $\tau_2=0$ level but decays at the marginal stability curves at the $\tau_2$ complex plane into two quarks in the bifundamental representation.
-The coordinate on the non-perturbative Higgs branch was identified with the baryon condensate.
-We emphasize that in \cite{ievlev2020string} the $\Omega$ deformation and chemical potential are absent; however, the picture supporting the baryonic excitations with $Q_B=2$ at the self-dual point is quite suggestive.
-The observation concerning the existence of baryonic excitation in SQCD near the self-dual strong-coupling point has also been supported by the stringy picture \cite{koroteev2016non}.

-Hence we conjecture the following physical picture underlying RDM model borrowed from SQCD.
-We have the system of Cooper pairs that are represented by a closed vortex string populated by monopoles in the state with baryonic charge $Q_B=2$.
-Since the baryons are massless they can condense, and the problem under consideration is the identification of the excitations on the top of the baryonic condensate.
-The chemical potential for fermion $\mu=r$ induces the hopping term for the Cooper pair in the set of vacua in the worldsheet theory, and the hopping problem in the effective full graph of $N$-cite which represents the particular subsector of the theory.
+In summarizing, we get the relation between the eigenmode of the RDM Hamiltonian in one Bethe root sector and the defect wave function , which allows us to conjecture the fractality properties of the latter.